Kong/terraform-provider-konnect/docs/resources/gateway_plugin_http_log.md

 - `queue` (Attributes) (see [below for nested schema](#nestedatt--config--queue))
 - `queue_size` (Number) Maximum number of log entries to be sent on each message to the upstream server.
 - `retry_count` (Number) Number of times to retry when sending data to the upstream server.
 - `ssl_verify` (Boolean) When using TLS, this option enables verification of the certificate presented by the server.
-Default: true
+Default: false
 - `timeout` (Number) An optional timeout in milliseconds when sending data to the upstream server.
 Default: 10000

 <a id="nestedatt--config--queue"></a>